athanzli/PASCode/README.md

 # Phenotype Associated Single Cell encoder (PASCode)

-Phenotype Associated Single Cell encoder (PASCode) is a deep learning framework for phenotype scoring of single cells.
-PASCode ensembles multiple Differential Abundance (DA) tools through a Robust Rank Aggregation (RRA) algorithm, and uses a graph attention network (GAT) to robustly and accurately annotate phenotype associated cell (PAC) scores for single cells.
-Given single-cell sequencing data and a contrastive pair of phenotypic labels (e.g., disease vs. control), PASCode outputs PAC scores for each cell.
-PASCode not only outperforms individual DA tools but also can predict PAC scores for individuals with unknown phenotype labels.
+Phenotype Associated Single Cell encoder (PASCode) is a computational framework for phenotype scoring at the single-cell level.
+It integrates multiple differential abundance (DA) methods through an ensemble approach and leverages a graph attention network (GAT) to predict single-cell phenotype association scores (PAC scores).
+Given single-cell sequencing data and a contrastive phenotypic label pair (e.g., disease vs. control), PASCode infers a PAC score for each cell, outperforming individual DA tools.
+PASCode combines existing DA methods, the Robust Rank Aggregation (RRA) algorithm, and a trainable GAT model into a unified Python interface.
+By standardizing inputs and outputs, it streamlines DA analysis and simplifies access to these tools through consistent function calls.

-PASCode integrates existing DA tools, the RRA algorithm, and a trainable GAT model for PAC score annotation.
-PASCode offers a straightforward interface for easy access to these tools, all in the python environment.
-PASCode simplifies the usage of DA tools, RRA, and the GAT model by providing unified function calls, enabling DA analysis with standardized inputs and outputs.

 ![flowchart](./images/flowchart.png)

-Users are advised to refer to our tutorials (*Tutorial_PASCode-RRA.ipynb*, *Tutorial_PASCode-ScorePrediction.ipynb*) for usage of PASCode, and understand how to best utilize PASCode for their own purposes (e.g., donor subsampling approach, DA tool options and parameters, GAT training, etc.).

 ## System requirements and dependencies
 The code has been tested on Ubuntu 20.04 and Windows 12 with the following dependencies: